Table of contents

-1) If the input file handle is invalid, the error will be
+1) If the input file handle is invalid, an error is

-diagnosed by routines in the call tree of this routine.
+signaled by a routine in the call tree of this routine.

 2) If an error occurs while reading the DLA file, the error

-will be diagnosed by routines in the call tree of this
+is signaled by a routine in the call tree of this routine.

 3) If the input descriptor is invalid, this routine will

 DLA files are built using the DAS low-level format; DLA files are

 a specialized type of DAS file in which data are organized as a

 doubly linked list of segments.
 Each segment's data belong to

 contiguous components of character, double precision, and integer